 Who is your favorite character in literature?

 Elizabeth Bennett (Pride and Prejudice).
-I am totally looking forward to Curtis Sittenfeld’s update (Eligible) on my list to read this month!
+I am totally looking forward to Curtis Sittenfeld’s update (Eligible). *Later: Eligible was divine!

 Do you believe in “muses” or inspiration?
 If so, how do you cultivate the inspiration?